-- Directly to the landlord for example the Housing Association, or private sector housing provider for rented housing. - Homeowners should report direct to Bury Council. - Bury Council Housing tenants should report to Bury Councils Housing Services and will be investigated by the Housing Team - Directly to police where it could be classed as criminal behaviour.
+- Directly to the landlord for example the Housing Association, or private sector housing provider for rented housing. - Homeowners should report direct to Bury Council. - Bury Council Housing tenants should report to Bury Councils Housing Services and will the complaint will be investigated by the Housing Team - Directly to police where it could be classed as criminal behaviour.